WHEB (AM): History

 1944 advertisement for WHEB, reflecting that Portsmouth was a major shipbuilding center.

 WHEB was first authorized on March 8, 1932, to Granite State Broadcasting in Portsmouth, for 250 watts on 740 kHz.
-The call letters were randomly assigned from a sequential roster of available call signs.
+The call sign randomly assigned from a sequential roster of available call signs.
 WHEB was originally licensed for only daytime operation, and generally required to go off the air at local sunset, in order to avoid nighttime interference to a clear channel station in Atlanta, 50,000-watt WSB.

 In March 1941, under the provisions of the North American Regional Broadcasting Agreement, the stations on 740 kHz, including WHEB, moved to 750 kHz.
 At this time WHEB was also changed from a "daytime-only" to a "limited-time" station, which meant it could now additionally operate from local sunset until sunset at Atlanta.

 During the first 60 days after the attack on Pearl Harbor on December 7, 1941, WHEB was permitted to operate with 250 watts power at night, unlimited time, because it was the only station located near one of the most important navy yards in the United States.
 On January 1, 1944, WHEB became affiliated with the Mutual and Yankee radio networks.